czhulab/Paired-Damage-seq/README.md

 Analysis of Paired-Damage-seq datasets
 =====

-Single-cell joint analysis of transcriptome with oxidative DNA damage and single-stranded DNA breaks.
+Paired-Damage-seq is a single-cell multiomics sequencing technique for joint analysis of transcriptome with oxidative DNA damage and single-stranded DNA breaks.
+Using paired transcriptome, we can perform computational "sorting" of cells and analyze the regions most frequently damaged across different cell types and states.
+Such selective genome vulnerability displays associations with loss of epigenetic memory over time, and could contribute to disease risks.

 ![R01_Fig5_Prelim_Damage-seq](https://github.com/user-attachments/assets/666bb112-70e0-49fa-85d8-736a6f13de9a)

+Paired-Damage-seq is a new member of the "Paired series" multiomics techniques.
+It is based on ligation-based combinatorial barcoding and requires customized codes to perform reads demultiplexing.
+Here are the code we used to perform the data pre-processing.
+If you are using different sets of barcodes sequences, you may need to prepare your own whitelist files.

 Preparation
 -----